AdrienB-OC/Project-7-Problem-Solving-with-Algorithms/README.md

 ```

 Do note you need to have the "data.csv" file in the same folder as the "bruteforce.py" file if you want to run the bruteforce script.
+The "optimized.py" is expecting to read a csv file.